Your Guide to Blood Sugar Monitoring with Type 2 Diabetes

 At 2 AM or late at night

-Overnight blood glucose checks, while inconvenient, are typically done to screen for hypoglycemia (low blood glucose) as it is more common to not feel a low blood sugar overnight and to sleep through a hypoglycemia event.
-If you wake up with a headache or a stomach ache, it may be due to low blood sugar levels that unknowingly occur overnight.
+Overnight glucose monitoring, while inconvenient, is typically done to screen for hypoglycemia (low blood glucose).
+It is common not to feel a low blood sugar level overnight and to sleep through a hypoglycemia event.
+If you wake up with a headache or a stomach ache, it may be due to low blood sugar levels that occurred unknowingly overnight.

 Before, during and after exercise

 Exercise often causes blood sugar to go down.
 If you take insulin, exercise may increase your risk for lows.
-Checking before, during, and after exercise helps you see the impact.1
+Checking before, during, and after exercise helps you see the impact on your testing levels.1

 Before driving